Everyday Healthy Recipes

 • 4 large eggs

-• 1 tbsp demerara sugar plus a little for sprinkling on top
+• 1 tablespoon demerara sugar plus 1 tbsp for sprinkling on top

-• 1 tbsp butter melted, plus a little for greasing the pan
+• 1 tablespoon butter melted, plus a little for greasing the pan

 Instructions

-• In a mixing bowl whisk together the eggs, milk, 1 tablespoon of sugar, vanilla and spice until well combined.
+• Whisk egg mixture: Whisk together the eggs, milk, 1 tablespoon of sugar, vanilla and spice until well combined.

-• Add the bread pieces and stir until thoroughly combined.
-Set aside for 3 minutes then add the chocolate chips and give another stir.
-The egg mixture should have been fully absorbed and there shouldn't be any dry pieces of bread visible.
+TIP: The egg mixture should be fully absorbed and there shouldn't be any dry pieces of bread visible.
 If there are add a splash of milk.
 If on the other hand the mixture is still a little runny stir in a bit more bread.

-• Spoon the mixture into the muffin pan, drizzle a little melted butter and sprinkle some sugar over each muffin and bake in the centre of the oven for 25 minutes until golden and crispy.
+• Bake: Spoon the mixture into the muffin pan, drizzle a bit of melted butter and sprinkle the remaining sugar over each muffin.
+Bake in the centre of the oven for 25 minutes until golden and crispy.

-• Remove from the oven, leave in the pan for 2 minutes then run a spatula around each muffin and remove from the pan.
-Enjoy as they are.
+• Serve: Remove from the oven, leave in the pan for 2 minutes then run a spatula around each muffin and remove from the pan.

 Notes

-• I recommend using a non-stick muffin pan (lightly greased) rather than lining your pan with paper cases.
-These muffins are likely to stick to the paper.
+• I recommend using a greased muffin pan rather than lining your pan with paper cases.
+These French toast muffins are likely to stick to the paper.

-• The bread pieces do not need to be identical but they should not be too small as this will affect the texture of these muffins (small pieces will not produce the 'knobbly' crispy top).
+• The bread pieces do not need to be identical but they should not be too small as this will affect the texture of these muffins (very small pieces might not produce the 'knobbly' crispy top).

 Nutrition